peteanyaduba/certified-blockchain-developer-corda/what-is-corda.md

 ## Novel Features of Corda

 1. Corda has no unnecessary global sharing of data
+    -   Data is shared only on a need-to-know basis
 2. All messages shared are TLS-encrypted and sent over AMQP/1.0
 3. Message senders need to know the identity of recipients.
 4. Unspent Transaction Output (UTXO) used for recording states (just like Bitcoin)
 5. Corda supports a variety of consensus mechainisms
+    -   Corda is not restricted to only one consensus algorithm
 6. Transactions are validated by parties involved in that transaction rather than a broader pool of independent validators
 7. Corda records an explicit link between human-language legal prose documents and smart contract code
 8. Corda suppor industry-standard protocols AMQP,JDBC, etc